joestar179/openrails/Docs/Readme.md

 Open Rails is a free train simulator supporting the world's largest range of digital content.

+This branch has some changes to time acceleration and timetable mode.

 ## Getting started

 * [Download the Stable Version](http://www.openrails.org/download/program/?utm_campaign=documentation&utm_source=readme&utm_medium=referral)